pypa/twine/README.rst

     optional arguments:
       -h, --help            show this help message and exit -r REPOSITORY, --repository REPOSITORY
-                            The repository to upload the files to -s, --sign            Sign files to upload using gpg -i IDENTITY, --identity IDENTITY
+                            The repository to upload the files to (default: pypi) -s, --sign            Sign files to upload using gpg --sign-with SIGN_WITH
+                            GPG program used to sign uploads (default: gpg) -i IDENTITY, --identity IDENTITY
                             GPG identity used to sign files
       -u USERNAME, --username USERNAME